geoserver/geoserver/doc/en/user/source/services/wfs/reference.rst

 **DescribeFeatureType** requests information about an individual feature type before requesting the actual data.
 Specifically, the operation will request a list of features and attributes for the given feature type, or list the feature types available.

-The parameters for DescribeFeatureType are:
+The standard parameters for the DescribeFeatureType operation are:

 .. list-table::
-   :widths: 20 20 60
+   :widths: 20 10 70
    :header-rows: 1

    * - Parameter